RosettaCommons/documentation/scripting_documentation/RosettaScripts/RosettaScripts.md

 ```
 Anything outside of the \< \> notation is ignored and can be used to comment the xml file

-<b>Handy tip:</b> To get the empty template script above, you can run the rosetta_scripts application with the ```-print_template_script``` flag.
-If this flag is passed, the application prints the template script and exits.
+<b>Handy tip:</b> To get the empty template script above, you can run the rosetta_scripts application and omit the ```-parser:protocol``` flag.
+If this flag is omitted (<i>i.e.</i> no input script is provided), then the application prints the template script and exits.
 This is very useful when one is sitting down to write a new script.

 General Description and Purpose
 -------------------------------